Cobos-Bioinfo/30-Days-Of-Python-Solutions/README.md

 #### ✏️  **Author's note on Code Formatting**:
 I use VSCode's word wrap ```(Alt+Z)``` while coding, so some comments appear multi-line in my editor but may display as single-line on GitHub.
-The code functionality remains unaffected - just expand your viewer width or check the raw files if needed.
+The code functionality remains unaffected, just expand your viewer width or check the raw files if needed.